How to Become a Project Manager

 If the idea of a three to four-year university course never held much appeal to you, there are still several other options that could help you on your way to landing a project management job.
 The most common problem for people in your situation is knowing what course to pick.
 After all, the right course can make all the difference to your student experience and even be the deciding factor in whether you stick with it and obtain a project management certification or not.

-If, at any point, you conclude that this cannot be done within your current role, the easiest and fastest way of boosting your chances is getting certified.
+If at any point, you conclude that this cannot be done within your current role, the easiest and fastest way of boosting your chances is getting certified.
 Not only will this make your career path easier and less uncertain, but it’ll also simplify and take the pressure off the learning process.
-With the experience route, it’s also likely you might end up only getting the gist of what the role requires and miss out on gaining an in-depth understanding of the many complex project management processes it entails.
-It is this understanding that often distinguishes a great project manager from an average one and will be of undeniable benefit to you when you take on your first project.
+With the work experience route, it’s also likely you might end up only getting the gist of what the role requires and miss out on gaining an in-depth understanding of the many complex project management processes it entails.
+This understanding often distinguishes a great project manager from an average one and will be of undeniable benefit to you when you take on your first project.

 Browse Project Management Courses!